Fred Olsen Cruise Lines fleet

 Fred Olsen Cruise Lines (fredolsencruises.com) is a Norwegian-owned, UK-based cruise shipping company headquartered in Ipswich (Suffolk UK).
 The company is part of Fred Olsen Group (family-owned, by Bonheur and Ganger Rolf).
 Other subsidiaries of Fred Olsen Group (headquartered in Oslo Norway) are the shipping companies Fred Olsen Express (fast-speed ferries in the Canary Islands) and Fred Olsen Energy (crude oil tankers).

-The cruise travel company Fred Olsen was established in 1848 (in Hvitsten Norway) by three Olsen brothers - Petter, Andras and Fredrik-Christian.
-They bought its first ships and started international passenger shipping.
-Today, this family-owned cruise line (into its 5th generation) operates several companies specializing in cruise ship travel, ships' crewing, shipbuilding, even in aviation and offshore industries.
+Today, this family-owned business (into its 5th generation) operates several companies specializing in cruise ship travel, ships' crewing, shipbuilding, even in aviation and offshore industries.
 Fred Olsen Group also has business interests in the sectors of property development, estate management, luxury hotels, and electronics.
-Cruise company's current Managing Director is Peter Deer - with Fred Olsen Group since 1993.

 Fred Olsen ships are smaller-sized but attractive with stylish bars and lounges, smartly furnished staterooms and premium restaurants.
 Airy public areas provide excellent places to read, have a drink and relax at sea.
 Daily scheduled activities, uncrowded pool decks, luxury spas are among the other reasons to book cruise vacations with Fred Olsen.